-When Whizbuzz Books was launched, even Twitter was still struggling to find its feet.
+When Whizbuzz Books was launched in that year, even Twitter was still struggling to find its feet.

 It stayed that way for only a short time, though.
 After a few months, more authors asked if they could add their titles.

-But slowly, a steady stream of authors started using Whizbuzz as part of their book marketing; realising the benefit of paying a little for long-term book promotion.
+But slowly, a steady stream of authors started using Whizbuzz as part of their book marketing, realizing the benefit of paying a little for long-term book promotion.

-After seven years of hard work, I think it is reasonable to say that Whizbuzz Books is now an established site for economical long term book promotion.
-Onward, to 2,000 books!
+After years of hard work, I think it is reasonable to say that Whizbuzz Books is now an established site for economical long-term book promotion for independent authors.